KleberVales/financial-control-platform/README.md

 The *Financial Control Platform* was developed as a real financial control application, allowing you to:

-✔️ Cadastro de transações (receitas e despesas)
+✔️ Transaction registration (income and expenses)
 ✔️ Organização por categorias
 ✔️ Consulta e filtro por datas/valores
 ✔️ Sumário financeiro mensal